 Prejudice Can Lead to Negative Outcomes

-Extensive research has established that LGBTQ children experience a higher rate of abuse and neglect than those who identify as heterosexual, which leads to high rates of LGBTQ children being served by the child welfare system.
+Extensive research has established that LGBTQ+ children experience a higher rate of abuse and neglect than those who identify as heterosexual, which leads to high rates of LGBTQ+ children being served by the child welfare system.
+A 2019 University of Texas at Austin study found that over 30% of foster care youth identify as LGBTQ+.

 Transgender youth face similar issues to their LGBQ peers with additional stressors and obstacles due to society’s perception of gender.
 This often translates to well-intentioned policy changes causing harmful environments that often reject rather than support transgender youth because their unique needs are not part of the original discussion.
 This leads to transgender youth experiencing greater adversity than their peers.
 Transgender youth are more at risk for mental illness and homelessness and are over represented in the child welfare and juvenile justice systems.
 Group homes, juvenile detention facilities, and homeless shelters are often sex specific and do not take gender identity into consideration when placing youth, putting transgender and gender non-conforming youth at risk of harrassment, violence, and sexual assault by both peers and staff.